meicatalan-postgrad/customer-churn-prediction/README.md

 Based on the findings, the following strategies are recommended:

-- **Improve onboarding experience** to reduce early churn
+- **Strengthen onboarding experience** to reduce early-stage churn
+- **Implement targeted retention strategies** for high-risk customers
-- **Introduce pricing strategies or bundles** for high-paying customers
+- **Reassess pricing structures** for customers with high monthly charges
-- **Target high-risk customers** using predictive outputs
-- **Implement retention campaigns** driven by model insights
+- **Use predictive outputs** to drive proactive engagement

+Example intervention:
+Customers in their first 6 months with higher monthly charges can be proactively targeted with personalised onboarding support or retention incentives.

 ---

 ## 9. Conclusion

-This project demonstrates how machine learning can be applied to predict customer churn and generate actionable business insights.
+This project demonstrates the end-to-end application of a machine learning pipeline to predict customer churn and generate actionable insights.

-By combining data analysis with predictive modeling, organisations can shift from reactive to proactive customer retention strategies, ultimately improving customer lifetime value and operational efficiency.
+By combining data analysis with predictive modelling, organisations can shift from reactive to proactive retention strategies, improving customer lifetime value and operational efficiency.

 ---